agera-edc/MinimumViableDataspaceOld/docs/developer/edc-data-dashboard/view-catalog.md

 ## Overview

-Dataspace participants can use EDC data dashboard to view what all contract offers are shared with them.
-It is called `Catalog` and it gets refreshed frequently as new contract offers are added by other participants.
+Dataspace participants can use the EDC data dashboard to view contract offers are shared with them.
+Contract offers are added to the `Catalog` which is refreshed frequently(the refresh interval is configurable per connector) as new contract offers are added by other participants.

 ## Viewing Catalog/Offers